odap-ac-uk/manual/ODAP_manual.md

 \*\* Other exposures of public health interest: this term describes new or unexplained poisoning, or exposure to harmful energy sources such as electromagnetic radiation.

+Examples of in-scope research:
+- Understanding the evolution and biology of SARS-CoV-2.
+- Understanding the epidemiology and transmission of SARS-CoV-2.
+- Understanding COVID-19 disease risk, severity and outcomes.
+- Monitoring and understanding the impact of non-pharmacological interventions against SARS-CoV-2 transmissions and COVID-19 disease.
+- Monitoring, understanding, and assessing the impact of treatments, vaccines and prior infections in COVID-19 disease.
+- Analysing or modelling SARS-CoV-2 and COVID-19 data for future pandemic preparedness.

+Examples of out of scope activities
+- Their research questions primarily focusses on a non-infectious disease area with incidental involvement of infectious disease
+(Focussed on a pathogen with no potential public health concern)

 # ISARIC Clinical Characterisation Protocol (CCP)